 Both of the umbrella programs under which Uganda's direct transfers are executed - the Social Assistance Grants for Empowerment and the Northern Uganda Social Action Fund - operate in limited areas and there is no question in the UNHS that records receipts of any direct transfers.
-Instead, we use program reports (from the Uganda executing agency as well as multilateral development agencies) to understand eligibility, (annual) coverage, and (annual) benefit levels.
+Instead, we use program reports (from the Ugandan executing agency as well as multilateral development agencies) to understand eligibility, (annual) coverage, and (annual) benefit levels.
 We then parameterize eligibility and generate transfer-eligible populations within the household survey and randomly allocate program-specific benefits to program-specific eligible household pools until we reach (approximately) the average number of beneficiaries and benefits delivered yearly according to program reporting.

-3.3.3 VAT, Excise, and Fuel Excise: based on expenditure records
+VAT, Excise, and Fuel Excise: based on expenditure records

 We cannot directly identify VAT or excise tax amounts paid, so instead we back out, for each purchased item, the share of the item's value that is a VAT or excise charge.
-In order to determine this share, we first scale these taxes in two ways.
+In order to determine this share, these taxes are scaled in two ways.
 The first scale factor involves selecting the proportion of the total tax collection we expect to be generated by household expenditure.
-For VAT, non-fuel Excise, and Fuel Excise, these first scale factors are 0.5, 1.0, and 0.1 (respectively).
-When this first scale factor is less than 1, it indicates our assumption that the tax in question is not collected exclusively from households.
-For example, the 0.1 factor on the Fuel Excise indicates we assume 90 percent of the Fuel Excise collection total (listed in Table 1 above) is coming from the commercial/industrial/enterprise and government/NGO sectors.
-We do not assume the Fuel Excise collected from the non-household sectors does not create a burden for households (through higher prices of other goods and services consumed); however in this report we only allocate the direct burden of indirect taxes like VAT and the Excise tax.
-10
+For VAT, non-fuel excise, and fuel excise, these first scale factors are 0.5, 1.0, and 0.1 (respectively).19 When this first scale factor is less than one, it indicates our assumption that the tax in question is not collected exclusively from households.
+For example, the 0.1 factor on the fuel excise indicates we assume 90 percent of the fuel excise collection total (listed in table 1 above) is coming from the commercial/industrial/enterprise and government/NGO sectors.
+We do not assume the fuel excise collected from the non-household sectors does not create a burden for households (through higher prices of other goods and services consumed); however in this report we only allocate the direct burden of indirect taxes like VAT and the excise tax.20

 The second scale factor is generated in the following way: we calculate the ratio of revenues collected (per indirect tax) in the ABPR to Household Final Consumption Expenditure in the National Accounts and set it equal to the ratio of revenues collected from UNHS households (per tax) to cumulative UNHS consumption expenditure.
 We then create categories of goods in the UNHS consumption module which, according to tax statutes, attract the tax in question.
-For example, the only good listed in the UNHS consumption module which attracts the Fuel Excise tax is fuel itself; only UNHS households who record nonzero expenditure on fuel are allocated a Fuel Excise tax.
-For the VAT, we created within the UNHS consumption expenditure records a measure of "VAT-able" consumption expenditure, and applied our imputed effective VAT rate to those expenditures only.
-We decided which items were "VAT-able" according to policy and statutes.
+For example, the only good listed in the UNHS consumption module which attracts the fuel excise tax is fuel itself; only UNHS households who record nonzero expenditure on fuel are allocated a fuel excise tax.21 For the VAT, we created within the UNHS consumption expenditure records a